milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Can I be suspended for sexually suggestive conversations even if I do not intend to harass anyone?

 Our guidelines on sexual harassment do not apply in conversations where there is clear, mutual consent.
 However, even if both parties clearly have an established relationship, we will issue an enforcement if we obtain any indication from the target that sexually harassing statements made on Twitch are unwanted, or if mutual consent is not explicitly clear.
 A person’s physical appearance or attire is not an indication of solicitation or consent.
-Additionally, please note that sexual commentary that is graphic or extended, even if not in violation of our sexual harassment policy, is still subject to our sexually suggestive content policy.
+Additionally, please note that sexual commentary that is graphic or extended, even if not in violation of our sexual harassment policy, is still subject to our sexual content policy.

 Can I be suspended for hateful or harassing content that viewers put on my stream?